StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The intention is that when needed clips with names such as `clip_05_07t.jl`, `clip_05_07s.jl` and `clip_05_07m.jl` will show up.
 These will contain mcmc implementations using Turing.jl, CmdStan.jl and Mamba.jl respectively.
 Examples have been added to chapter 2.

-Occasionally a clip wil contain just a single snippet and will be refered to as `clip_02.jl`, e.g, in chapters/03
+Occasionally a clip will contain just a single snippet and will be referred to as `clip_02.jl`, e.g, in chapters/03

 From chapter 8 onwards, the **Turing** versions of the mcmc models are available as e.g. chapters/08/m8.1.jl.
 Equivalent **CmdStan** versions are in the clip files.

 ## Acknowledgements

-Richard Torker has taken the lead in developing the Turing versions of the models in chapter 8.
+Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!